srikanthkakumanu/do-java/app/src/main/java/functional/README.md

 ## **Memorization**

-Memorization is a form caching that accelerates the performance of repetitive recursive operations.
+Memorization is a form of caching that accelerates the performance of repetitive recursive operations.
 In FP, it can be implemented as a generic wrapper for any pure function.

 Memoization is a technique used in FP to speed up computer programs by eliminating the repetitive computation of results, and by avoiding repeated calls to functions that process the same input.

+## **Tuples**

+_Data aggregation_ is the process of gathering data from multiple sources and assembling it in a format.
+The most well known **data aggregation type is tuple**.

+**Tuple** — Mathematically speaking, a **tuple is a finite-ordered sequence of elements**.
+In programming, **a tuple is a data structure aggregating multiple values or objects**.<br>

+There are two kinds of tuples: **Structural tuples and Nominal tuples.**<br>

+**Structural tuples** — rely on the order of the contained elements and are therefore accessible only via their indices.
+(Python supports it)<br>
+**Nominal tuples** — don't use an index to access their data but use component names.

+In Java, **Record is a nominal tuple**.
 </div>